 Investing vs. Trading: Differences

 Trading, in contrast, is marked by frequent transactions and shorter holding periods.
 Traders capitalize on short-term price fluctuations to make quick profits.
 They employ rigorous technical and fundamental analysis to predict market movements.
-Somewhat akin to a sprinter, a trader focuses on speed and timing, while an investor, much like a marathon runner, emphasizes endurance and the overall finish line more.
+Like a sprinter, a trader focuses on speed and timing, while an investor, like a marathon runner, emphasizes endurance and the overall finish line more.

 Investing vs. Trading Strategies